0xbitx/Dedsec-Troll/README.md

 # Dedsec-Troll
-this tool can overload your cpu, ram using redirecting to infinite youtube tab
+this tool can overload your cpu, ram by redirecting to infinite youtube tab

 ![1](https://github.com/0xbitx/Dedsec-Troll/blob/main/banner.png)
 <br>